VAT on Services Outside UK: Learn the VAT Rules for Services That Take Place Outside the UK.

 I Sell to Consumers in the EU

-I Sell Goods to an EU Business Customer
+I SUPPLY Goods to an EU Business Customer

 This kind of transaction is called a dispatch, and your records need to show that you charge VAT at 0% to a business customer in the EU.
 This means that your invoice must include the business customer VAT number and the phrase “reverse charge VAT applies to this transaction.”